micutio/rustupolis/README.md

 Development
 -----------

 The tuple space is being implemented iteratively, where each iteration improves upon the previous by adding or refining features to achieve the next milestone.

-The planned milestones are:
+## Milestones

-1. Local tuple space for storing tupels and retrieving them via pattern matching
+1. Local tuple space for storing tuples and retrieving them via pattern matching

 2. Local tuple space with multi-threaded and concurrent access